thinhngotony/RTMP-Protocol-Live-Streaming/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-You can pull requests and emails me for development
+You can pull requests and email me for development

 <!-- LICENSE -->
 ## License